Filling with separating curves: Fat Graphs

 \section{Fat Graphs}

 In this section, we recall some definitions and notations on fat graphs which are essential in the subsequent sections.
-We begin with recalling the definition of a graphs.
-The definition of graphs used here is not the standard one, but it is straightforward to see that it is equivalent to the standard one.
-Such a definition is convenient for defining fat graphs. \begin{definition} A graph $G$ is a triple $G=(E,\sim,\sigma_1)$, where \begin{enumerate} \item $E=\{\vec{e}_1,\cev{e}_1,\dots,\vec{e}_n,\cev{e}_n\}$ is a finite, non-empty set, called the set of directed edges. \item $\sim$ is an equivalence relation on $E$. \item $\sigma_1$ is a fixed point free involution. \end{enumerate} \end{definition}
+We begin with recalling the definition of a graph.
+The definition of graph used here is not the standard one, but it is straightforward to see that it is equivalent to the standard one.
+Such a definition is convenient for defining fat graphs. \begin{definition} A graph $G$ is a triple $G=(E,\sim,\sigma_1)$, where \begin{enumerate} \item $E=\{\vec{e}_1,\cev{e}_1,\dots,\vec{e}_n,\cev{e}_n\}$ is a finite, non-empty set, called the set of directed edges. \item $\sim$ is an equivalence relation on $E$. \item $\sigma_1:E\to E$, a fixed point free involution, maps a directed edge to its reverse directed edge, i.e., $\sigma_1(\vec{e_i})=\cev{e_i},$ for all $\vec{e_i}\in E$. \end{enumerate} \end{definition}